sanjaythrinad/Build_AWS_EC2_Terraform/README.md

 <h3>Building and Configuring AWS EC2 Instance</h3>

+1. Configure AWS credentials.
+Paste the required details when prompted for.

+    ```
+    aws configure
+    ```

-1. Update the AWS credentials in aws credentials file located under user home directory " ~/.aws/credentials" for creating authentication with your AWS Account.
+2. Update the credentials file with session token by editing the credentials file  " ~/.aws/credentials" for creating authentication with your AWS Account.

     ```
     vi ~/.aws/credentials